-If your site serves meals to adult participants in the Child and Adult Care Food Program (CACFP), you may use a type of meal service called Offer vs Serve (OVS).
-OVS allows adults to decline some of the food offered in a reimbursable breakfast, lunch, or supper.
+Adult participants in the Child and Adult Care Food Program (CACFP), may use a type of meal service called Offer vs Serve (OVS).
+Offer vs Serve allows adults to decline some of the food offered in a reimbursable breakfast, lunch, or supper.
 OVS may not be used at snacks or in other CACFP settings.
 OVS can help reduce food waste and give adults more choices.